 Choosing the right domain name is extremely important for so many reasons.
 There are many articles online to help guide you in the right direction and I strongly recommend that you watch Rand Fishkins short video here

 When I’m looking for that perfect domain name, I like to start by listing all of my ideas, words and phrases, then try putting them together to create something that works.
 Thesaurus.com is useful for trying to find alternative words.
 Once you have a list of potential domain name ideas head over to hover.com to see what is available.

 3. Login Details

-If you already have your domain and other services set up, it will be useful to pull all of your various login details together in one place.
-Some key information of relevance might include:-
+If you already have your domain and other services set up, it will be useful to pull all of your various login details together in one place for things like

-- Login details for email marketing and list management websites (for example Mailchimp, Constant Contact, Aweber etc.)
+- Email marketing and list management websites (for example Mailchimp, Constant Contact, Aweber etc.)